 Fill the family up (and freak them out) with these ghost-topped pizzas.
 They’re quick and easy to make — and healthier still if you use wholemeal pizza bases.
-Our top tip for at-home pizza cheffing is to use a crisper to allow airflow around the base, achieving that restaurant-style texture at home.
+Our top tip for at-home pizza cheffing is to use a pizza tray to allow airflow around the base, achieving that restaurant-style texture at home.

 Scary movie snacks

 Curl up with your favourite (family friendly) scary film and tuck into some of these spooky sharing plates.
-These three ingredient Eyeball Caprese Bites from Eats Amazing couldn’t be simpler to make, and they make a fantastic kid-friendly introduction to the Italian trifecta of mozzarella, tomato and basil, too.
+These three ingredient Spooky Eyeball Caprese Bites from Eats Amazing couldn’t be simpler to make, and they make a fantastic kid-friendly introduction to the Italian trifecta of mozzarella, tomato and basil, too.

-If you fancy something hot, why not try your hand at jack-o’-lantern sweet potato fries or Healthy Halloween nachos?
-Both of these recipes involve getting creative with seasonal shape cutting — who knew family life would involve making your own bat shaped nachos from wholemeal tortillas? — but once you’ve done the fiddly bit, you simply need to pop them on a non-stick baking sheet to cook.
+If you're excited by getting creative with seasonal shape cutting you will love these Healthy Halloween nachos.
+Who knew family life would involve making your own bat shaped nachos from wholemeal tortillas? — but once you’ve done the fiddly bit, you simply need to pop them on a non-stick baking sheet to cook.